jydarack/jydarack.github.io/pal.md

 - By light alone (Adam Roberts)
 - The digital aesthete (Collectif)
 - Thief of time (Terry Pratchett)
-- The digital Aesthete (collectif / receuil)
+- The digital Aesthete (collectif / recueil)

 ## Tech and tech-criticism